JUSA sets Girls Classic Tryouts

 Piedmont Bass Classics tournaments

 The Piedmont Bass Classics tournament trail fishing tournaments have been set for the season.
-Events are held at Shearon Harris, Jordan, Kerr, Falls and Mayo lakes.
+Events, which begin Feb.
+28, are held at Shearon Harris, Jordan, Kerr, Falls and Mayo lakes.
 Visit piedmontbassclassics.com or email firstname.lastname@example.org for more info.

 2015 Horse Show Series